Compiled Graph Neural Networks

 and GIN

-and compare runtimes obtained from traditional eager mode and torch_geometric.compile()
+and compare runtimes obtained from traditional eager mode and torch.compile()

 .